vanruesc/stay/README.md

 > resource should only be served additionally to a traditional system to support users
 > who block JavaScript.

-KEeping your URIs well structured is very important.
-Take a look at some best practices for URI design if you haven't already.
+Take a look at some recommendations for URI design if you haven't already.
 [These guidelines](https://css-tricks.com/guidelines-for-uri-design/) are a good starting point.

 Stay is rather tolerant when it comes to different variations of URIs.
 Take a look at the following